DIAS: A Dataset and Benchmark for Intracranial Artery Segmentation in DSA sequences

 \subsection{Fully-supervised Segmentation}

 We conducted comparative experiments on the DIAS using several state-of-the-art segmentation networks, which included traditional 2D/3D networks such as UNet~\cite{unet}, Attention-UNet~\cite{att-unet}, UNet++~\cite{unet++}, Res-UNet~\cite{res-unet}, MAA-Net~\cite{maa-unet}, CS$^{2}$-Net~\cite{cs2-net}, FR-UNet~\cite{fr-unet} and 3D$\rightarrow$2D networks like IPN~\cite{IPN}, PSC~\cite{PSC}, SVS-Net~\cite{svsnet}, ST U-Net~\cite{su2022spatio}.
 To order to achieve DR segmentation for these 2D/3D models, we propose a straightforward yet efficient DR operation that can convert them into DR models without altering their design.
-The DR operation is readily integrated into the input of a 2D model or the output of a 3D model as a plug-and-play module.
+The DR operation, highlighted by the red box in Fig.~\ref{DR}, can be seamlessly incorporated as a plug-and-play module into either the input of a 2D model or the output of a 3D model.
 Specifically, given a DSA sequence $x \in \mathbb{R}^{C \times F \times H \times W}$, where $C$, $F$, $H$ and $W$ denote the number of channels, frame, height, and width, respectively.
 The initial number of channels is 1, which is squeezed by DR operation.
 The compressed input is then fed to the 2D model, where $F$ replaces $C$ as the input channel: